Scaling a modern consumer brand requires more than just a good product. You need capital that moves as fast as your sales cycle.

 Key Capital Specs:

-• Pro: Dedicated account managers provide personalized support for scaling strategy.
+- Pro: Dedicated account managers provide personalized support for scaling strategy.

-• Con: Stricter approval process for brands with high customer acquisition costs.
+- Con: Stricter approval process for brands with high customer acquisition costs.

-• Pricing: Fixed fee starting around 6%
+- Pricing: Fixed fee starting around 6%

-Screenshot of Hawke Capital website
+#4 Hawke Capital

 A screenshot of the Hawke Capital website.